Sephirothbahamut/Accio-Niffler/Milestone 1.md

 #### Description

-Minerva is a black-haired half-blood witch, the only daughter of his muggle father and her witch mother.
+Minerva is a black-haired half-blood witch, daughter of his muggle father and her witch mother.

 She is a talented student at the Hogwarts School of Witchcraft and Wizardry: after an Hatstall, which took the Sorting Hat five and a half minutes to decide if she was Gryffindor or Ravenclaw, she was Sorted into Gryffindor House.

-Minerva is a Quidditch enthusiast and is particularly gifted at it too: this made her quite popular, letting her make a handful of friends, including the shy and overlooked Myrtle Warren of the Ravenclaw House.
+Minerva is a Quidditch enthusiast and is particularly gifted at it too: this made her quite popular, letting her make a handful of friends including the shy and overlooked Myrtle Warren of the Ravenclaw House.

 She has a soft spot for Transfiguration classes, a quality that made her the most outstanding student in this subject; her professor Dumbledore, charmed by her wits and her resourcefulness, decided to take her under his wing, ready to prepare Minerva for the greatest of the transfiguration skills: the Animagus transformation.